ElektraInitiative/libelektra/doc/help/elektra-semantics.md

 mapped to a file name and the value and the comment was written to that file.

-If the backend `filesys` was the ideal solution, Elektra's API (application programming interface) would be of limited use.
+If the backend `filesys` was the ideal solution, Elektra’s API (application programming interface) would be of limited use.
 E.g.cascading, type checking and optional cross-cutting features would be missing.
 The storage problem